maxcountryman/tower-sessions/README.md

 It offers:

-- **Pluggable Storage Backends:** Arbitrary storage backends are implemented with the `SessionStore` trait, fully decoupling sessions from their storage.
+- **Pluggable Storage Backends:** Bring your own backend simply by implementing the `SessionStore` trait, fully decoupling sessions from their storage.
 - **An `axum` Extractor for `Session`:** Applications built with `axum` can use `Session` as an extractor directly in their handlers.
 This makes